luqmaan/Instabus/README.md

 ## Solution

 We reverse engineered CapMetro's app to find out how they were getting real-time data.
-Then we [documented the hidden/secret CapMetro API](https://github.com/luqmaan/Instabus/wiki/The-CapMetro-API).
 We then used that API and built an Android app that shows real-time arrivals for MetroRapid and MetroRail, really quickly.

 Step 1.
 Select A Route And Direction